YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 plan _that contains no more than 4 mining sites_, like [A;B;B:A].
 For larger plans the computation becomes very slow.

+1. (Backward Run) Picking one expectation value and feed it to the program, it can be found out which plan has this particular expectation.
+This is essentially a generate-and-test process, where the program enumerates in a certain order all possible plans and see which plan's expectation happens to equal the specified.

-1. (Generator) The program can also be used to generate a table of possible plans and their corresponding expectation.
+1. (Generator) The program can  be used to generate a table of possible plans and their corresponding expectation.
 The performance of this, unfortunately, is also subject to limitation.
 Within a not very long time the current implementation can enumerate the first 25 possible plans, covering the